Bausch + Lomb Cromorhinol 2% nasal spray

 If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system: National Agency for the Safety of Medicines and Health Products (ANSM) and the network of Regional Pharmacovigilance Centers - Website: https://signalement.social-sante.gouv.fr/

-This medicinal product is presented as a nasal spray solution in a 15 mL spray bottle.
+This medicine comes as a nasal spray solution in a 15 mL spray bottle.

 Marketing Authorisation Holder